dipy/dipy/doc/theory/spherical.rst

    then the z axis runs from north to south.
 This is the zenith direction of the sphere.

 Reference plane
-   The plane containing the origin and orthongaonal to the z axis (zenith direction)
+   The plane containing the origin and orthogonal to the z axis (zenith direction)

 y axis
    Horizontal axis of the sphere, orthogonal to the z axis, on the reference plane.
-Eest to east for a globe.
+East to east for a globe.

 x axis